 4. Classes of Membership and categories of Membership at "Membership Fee" are subjected to review from time to time.

 5.1 An applicant must file an application form for admission to the respective classes of Membership and categories of Membership.

 5.2 All sections of the application form must be fully and accurately completed.
 An application form must be accompanied by payment of an appropriate fee where required.

 5.3 All membership applications will be submitted to the Association for approval.
 The decision of the Association is final, conclusive and binding on all parties.

 5.4 Applicants who are refused membership, or withdraw their applications, are entitled to a refund of the joining fee and annual fee if such fees have been paid.
 However, a non-refundable administrative fee will be charged for all applications.

-6.1 An Individual Member will receive a membership certificate and a membership card upon admission.
-For avoidance of doubt, the membership certificate is property belonged to the Association and the Association has the right to demand the return of the said documents from time to time.
+6.1 A member will receive a membership certificate and a membership card upon admission.
+For the avoidance of doubt, the membership certificate is property belonged to the Association and the Association has the right to demand the return of the said documents from time to time.
 Subject to Clause 18.1, a member is entitled to hold the said documents as long as he or she remains a member and duly pays his or her annual subscription fees.

-6.2 Different classes of members enjoy different membership rights, benefits and privileges, which include: the use of the Association’s professional membership designation and certificate and other items of a similar nature, discounts on membership services and the receiving of education materials, programme updates, Association information and documentation.
+6.2 Different classes of members and categories of member enjoy different membership rights, benefits and privileges, which include: the use of the Association’s professional membership designation and certificate and other items of a similar nature, discounts on membership services and the receiving of education materials, programme updates, Association information, and documentation.
 These may be varied from time to time without prior notice given to the members.
 Members should refer to the Association’s website regularly for the latest updates.